wilkie/offline-crawler/modules/README.md

 The `VIDEOS` section lists relative URLs for the videos to find from one of our content domains.
 Our crawler does a good job of determining the videos used by lessons automatically, but you can add others here manually.

+The `before()` callback can be added to discover assets before crawling the normal level content.
+So it lets you discover pages dynamically.
+It's useful for crawling documentation pages so they get crawled and their links "fixed" in the normal flow of the crawler.

 The `after()` callback can be added to your module to specifically perform any operation at the end of the crawl but before the packaging starts.
 This is useful